Oghma-Infinium/Vagabond/README.md

   - This error means you failed to follow the readme.
 Go back to the [Prerequisites](#prerequisites) section and set your game language to English.

 - Unable to download `Data_ccBGSSSE037-Curios.esl` or `Data_ccBGSSSE037-Curios.bsa`:
   - This error means you failed to follow the readme.
-Go back to the [Curios Steps](#curios-steps) section and follow the instructions there.
+Go back to the [Curios Steps](#curios-steps) section and follow the instructions exactly.

 - Could not download **X**:
   - Big files can fail to download due to connection issues or website issues.
 You can either run Wabbajack again or download the missing file manually.
 If you decide to manually download the file, make sure to place the file(s) inside the folder you set as the `Resource Download Location` in the [Downloading and Installing Vagabond](#downloading-and-installing-vagabond) section.

 - **X** is not a whitelisted download:
   - This may happen when I update the modlist.
-Please check if there is a new update or wait until you see a release ping on the discord server.
+Please check if there is a new update or wait until you see a release ping on the Discord server.

 - Wabbajack could not find my game folder:
   - Either buy the game or go back to the [Pre-Installation](#pre-installation) step.